Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Theoretical Analysis

-\begin{Remark}\rm The first error terms in \eqref{eq:hat_G-G-complete} is due to estimating errors of the discretized covariance $\Sigma_0$.
-The second term $p^{-1}$ is from the linear interpolation of the discretized $\Sigma_0$. \end{Remark}
+\begin{Remark}\rm The first error term in \eqref{eq:hat_G-G-complete} is due to estimating errors of the discretized covariance $\Sigma_0$.
+The second error term $p^{-1}$ is from the linear interpolation of the discretized $\Sigma_0$. \end{Remark}

-\begin{Remark}\rm Theorem \ref{th:upper_bound_func} provides theoretical guarantees for the proposed procedure under general mixed longitudinal designs (conditional on $T_k$), where the effective sample size, i.e., $n^\ast$, is driven by the minimum number of samples that cover each sub-interval $I_l$.
-In a balanced design where $T_k \subseteq T(\{w_k, \dots, w_k+d-1\})$ with $w_k$ evenly chosen from $\{1, \ldots, p-d+1\}$ for $k=1,\ldots, n$, the boundary sub-intervals $I_1$ and $I_{l_{\max}}$ will have less effective sample size than the middle ones, which will yield a higher estimation error for the boundary part of $G$.
-To overcome such the bottleneck, we recommend a boundary-enriched design: beyond the balanced design as mentioned above, we include $n_a = cn$ additional ones with $T_k=T(\{1,\dots, d\})$ or $T(\{p-d+1,\dots,p\})$ for a small constant $0 \le c \le 1$.
-Alternatively, one can apply an extended-domain design: for each $k=1,\dots, n$, $T_k = T(\{w_k,\dots, w_k+d-1\}) \cup T(\{1,\dots, p\})$ with $w_k$ uniformly chosen from $\{(2-d), \ldots, p\}$.
-Under both the boundary-enriched and extended-domain designs, the result of Theorem \ref{th:upper_bound_func} yields \eqref{eq:hat_G-G-complete}. \end{Remark}
+\begin{Remark}\rm Theorem \ref{th:upper_bound_func} provides theoretical guarantees for the proposed procedure under general mixed longitudinal designs (conditional on $T_k$), where the effective sample size, $n^\ast$, is driven by the minimum number of samples that cover each sub-interval $I_l$.
+In a balanced design, where $T_k \subseteq T(\{w_k, \dots, w_k+d-1\})$, with $w_k$ evenly chosen from $\{1, \ldots, p-d+1\}$, for $k=1,\ldots, n$, the boundary sub-intervals $I_1$ and $I_{l_{\max}}$ have less effective sample sizes than those of middle ones, which yield a higher estimation error for the boundary part of $G$.
+To overcome this bottleneck, we recommend a boundary-enriched design: beyond the balanced design, as mentioned above, we include $n_a = cn$ additional ones with $T_k=T(\{1,\dots, d\})$ or $T(\{p-d+1,\dots,p\})$ for a small constant $0 \le c \le 1$.
+Alternatively, one can apply an extended-domain design: for each $k=1,\dots, n$, $T_k = T(\{w_k,\dots, w_k+d-1\}) \cup T(\{1,\dots, p\})$, with $w_k$ uniformly chosen from $\{(2-d), \ldots, p\}$.
+Under both the boundary-enriched and the extended-domain designs, the result of Theorem \ref{th:upper_bound_func} yields \eqref{eq:hat_G-G-complete}. \end{Remark}

 \begin{Remark}[Proof sketch of Theorem \ref{th:upper_bound_func}]\rm After introducing some notation, we develop error bounds for $\hat{A}_l$ (the outcome of Step 3), $\hat{O}_l$ (the outcome of Step 4), $\tilde{A}$ (the outcome of Step 5), $\hat{\Sigma}_0$, and the final estimator $\hat{G}$ (the outcome of Step 6).
 In particular, Step 4 of the proposed procedure involves solving the orthogonal Procrustes problem (or Wahba problem) \eqref{eq:hat_O_l}.
 To derive the error bound of $\hat{O}_l$ from the error bound of $\hat{A}_l$, we introduce \ref{lm:rotations-Wahba}, which provides a theoretical guarantee for the solution of \eqref{eq:hat_O_l}.
 In addition, Lemma \ref{lm:rotations-Wahba} is stronger than previous results (cf., \cite[Lemma 16]{bishop2014deterministic}), which may be of independent interest. \begin{Lemma}[Perturbation bound for Wahba problem] Suppose $A_1, A_2, A\in \mathbb{R}^{m \times r}$, $O_1, O_2 \in \mathbb{O}_{r}$, $\|A_1 - AO_1\|_F \leq a_1, \|A_2 - AO_2\|_F\leq a_2$, and $\sigma_r(A)\geq \lambda$.
 Suppose $\hat{O}$ is the solution to Wahba problem,